-- 2.6 All applicants shall be expected to provide evidence of proficiency in Mathematics and the English language, normally at least one of which subjects shall be at Higher Grade or equivalent. - 2.7 The University's general entry requirement for admission to a programme of study at degree level shall be passes in the Scottish national Qualifications in five subjects including three at H level or other academic, vocational or professional qualifications deemed to be equivalent.
+- 2.6 All applicants shall be expected to provide evidence of proficiency in Mathematics and the English language (see Regulation 2.10). - 2.7 The University's general entry requirement for admission to a programme of study at degree level shall be passes in the Scottish national Qualifications in five subjects including three at H level or other academic, vocational or professional qualifications deemed to be equivalent.

 - 2.8 The University's general entry requirement for admission to a taught postgraduate programme is an undergraduate degree.
-Some Masters programmes require at least an Upper Second Class (2:1) degree and some may specifiy the relevant subject required. - 2.9 The University's general entry requirement for admission to CertHE/DipHE and Graduate Certificates and Diplomas will be considered in accordance with the qualification descriptors and equivalencies in the Scottish Credit and Qualifications Framework. - 2.10 In addition to the above, programme documentation will set out appropriate requirements for specific prior qualifications and/or experience, and any competitive entry requirements.
+Some Masters programmes require at least an Upper Second Class (2:1) degree and some may specify the relevant subject required. - 2.9 The University's general entry requirement for admission to CertHE/DipHE and Graduate Certificates and Diplomas will be considered in accordance with the qualification descriptors and equivalencies in the Scottish Credit and Qualifications Framework. - 2.10 In addition to the above, programme documentation will set out appropriate requirements for specific prior qualifications and/or experience, and any competitive entry requirements.
 The University's equality and diversity policies apply, and equivalent qualifications and/or experience will be accepted in place of those specified.
-Programmes which provide entry into specific professions may be obliged to meet particular requirements on admissions set by Professional, Statutory and Regulatory Bodies (PSRBs) for entry, for example for Protection of Vulnerable Groups. - 2.11 School Admissions Officers, Central Admissions Staff or Education Guidance Advisors will assess potential entry qualifications and their suitability for individual programmes of study.
+Programmes which provide entry into specific professions may be obliged to meet particular requirements on admissions set by Professional, Statutory and Regulatory Bodies (PSRBs) for entry, for example for Protection of Vulnerable Groups. - 2.11 School Academic Admissions Officers, Admissions team or Education Guidance Advisors will assess potential entry qualifications and their suitability for individual programmes of study.
 Guidance on qualifications can be found in UCAS publications on UK and International Qualifications.
 Students may be offered a programme of study that includes pre-sessional English language training in addition to their formal academic programme.
-The University also subscribes to the National Academic Recognition Information Centre (NARIC) which provides definitive information on the equivalence of international qualifications in relation to those of the UK.
+The University also subscribes to the National Academic Recognition Information Centre (NARIC) which provides definitive information on the comparison of international qualifications in relation to those of the UK.
 (See RPL below)